ULL-MII-SYTWS/netlify-serverless-functions-intro-solution/README.md

 We can go to the logs URL or we can also go to the functions page and see the logs of a specific function like `pokedex`:

 ![netlify-serverless-function-logs](images/netlify-serverless-function-log-1.png)

+### References

+* Regarding prices and restrictions on deployment you can check the FAQ [Organization-owned private repository FAQ](https://www.netlify.com/pricing/private-org-repo-faq/)

 ## Draft